 Getting into food is a great way to spend your spare time.
 Cooking can help you host dinner parties, learn about different foods and cultures, and become healthier.

 Sites like MasterClass are great for learning new culinary skills, for all levels of cooking.
+And the best part is, you get to eat your delicious dishes at the end of it all!

 2. Learning a New Language